 Homemade ice cream was a favorite family pastime growing up.
 Our large extended family met to celebrate, and we took turns churning several freezers full of ice cream.
 The favorite was always my mom's custard ice cream.
 I created a pumpkin custard ice cream a few years back, and I wanted that same creamy richness and mouth feel in this recipe.

-When I set to work on this Mexican Chocolate Ice Cream, I knew I wanted to do a custard ice cream, and I wanted deep, dark chocolate flavor... think dark chocolate ganache.
+When I set to work on this spicy chocolate ice cream, I knew I wanted to do a custard ice cream, and I wanted deep, dark chocolate flavor... think dark chocolate ganache.
 I borrowed the Mexican flavor profile from my chocolate mousse recipe - cinnamon and red chile.

 This Mexican hot chocolate ice cream recipe is a little more trouble than a basic ice cream recipe.
 The "Mexican" flavor comes from the red chile, cinnamon stick, and cloves steeping and infusing the half and half mixture.
 It's worth the 30 minutes extra IMHO!